 This document is applicable to the CCSDS process of defining specifications of space communication protocols and related standards.
-It defines an operational entity called the SANA and a process that will constitute a registryallow creation and operation of registries of objects that will be used by protocol and data exchange standard designers and implementers.
-However, this This document, like the SANA entity, is administrative in nature and does not contain any protocol specification, but it defines CCSDS policies and procedures for the operation of the SANA and the registries.
+It defines an operational entity called the SANA and a process that will allow creation and operation of registries of objects that will be used by protocol and data exchange standard designers and implementers.
+This document is administrative in nature, but it defines CCSDS policies and procedures for the operation of the SANA and the registries.